joarreola/ETAMessages/README.md

       remove etaProgress and progressLabel.
 Add prototype sound-playing code.
     - Don't do pin, display or map updates in getEtaDistance().
 Remove print lines.
+    - Update pin, mapView, and display in getEtaDistance().

   - GPSsLocation.swift